 Eventually, the alveolar and then the basal bone – both of which support the teeth – begin to be reabsorbed through bone loss.
 The distance between the tip of your nose and your chin will decrease, which creates a collapsed look.
 Many people who lose teeth appear to have a sagging or collapsed chin and jawline due to loss of bone density.
 Unfortunately, this loss of density in the jawbone can also make someone more prone to jaw fractures, which is no laughing matter.

 When a person loses their bone density due to tooth loss, they can also suffer from bite collapse.
 Your back teeth are in charge of chewing your food and maintaining the vertical structure of your face.
 When you lose teeth, this structure is compromised.
-Your cheeks will take on a hollow look as your front teeth – unused to maintaining the vertical height of your face – are pushed forward.
+Your cheeks will take on a hollow look like your front teeth – unused to maintaining the vertical height of your face – are pushed forward.
 Again, this will make a person appear as if the lower half of their face is collapsing in on itself.

 There’s another negative effect associated with this process.
 If you lose a tooth at one point along your jawbone, your other teeth may change position in order to compensate for the loss.
 This slow shift of teeth can create even more issues in the everyday functioning of your mouth and may even cause excessive jaw joint pain.

-When your teeth shift to make up for a tooth loss, they open up more space.
+When your teeth shift to make up for tooth loss, they open up more space.
 Food can get caught more easily in these wider spaces, and this makes a person susceptible to further tooth decay.

 Losing a tooth is also hard on its antagonist, which is the other tooth on the opposite side of the jawbone.
 Without a familiar point of contact, this opposing tooth with shift around, causing gum recession or further tooth loss.
 When you lose teeth, you are also putting a heavier workload on your remaining teeth, which can cause accelerated wear and tear on them.